dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 You created a Unity project with the Vive prefabs.
 You added a 3D Cube to the Scene, and interacted with it, by adding colliders to the Cube and a hand controller GameObject.

+NOTE: This was tested with Unity 2017.4.9 LTS, since it wasn't fully working with a 2018 version at the time of writing.

 <!-- ******************************** -->
 <!-- ******************************** -->